Blog › Strategy

 Does it work on 2-hour charts?

-Yes — verified: on 2-hour QQQ bars over the past three years it took 32 trades with 25 winners (78.1%), a -8.2% max drawdown and about 11 signals a year, net of costs.
+Yes — verified over 15.8 years: 155 trades with 109 winners (70.3%), a -11.5% max drawdown and about 10 signals a year, net of costs.
+The long history is measured on NQ futures because free 2-hour QQQ data only goes back three years; the two agree at 0.9921 correlation where they overlap.
 The identical rules on 1-hour bars were clearly worse (65% winners, 3.1% a year) — 2-hour bars appear to be the sweet spot.

-Backtest notice: dividend-adjusted QQQ data 2003–2026 from our frozen data cache, 0.05% commission per side throughout, signals executed at the close.
+Backtest notice: daily results on dividend-adjusted QQQ data 2003–2026; 2-hour results on NQ (Nasdaq-100 futures) continuous 1-minute data resampled to the 09:30–16:00 session, June 2010 – April 2026.
+Both from our frozen data cache, 0.05% commission per side throughout, signals executed at the close.
+QQQ is the tradeable instrument; NQ is used for the 2-hour history because free 2-hour QQQ data only reaches back three years.
 Backtested performance is hypothetical.
 Past performance does not guarantee future results.
 This is research, not financial advice.

 Robin Eriksson